“They were all wearing overalls”

 For a brief time during the 1930s in Spain, equality was real — from work to greetings to clothes.
 One fancy hat-makers union was upset because everybody wanted to dress in common, in solidarity.
 The fascists were also upset, but in a different way.

-It’s a long read, but it’s worth the time if you want a real model of equality, work, and organizing—all in the face of fascism.
+It’s a long read — but if you want a real model of equality, work, and organizing in the face of fascism, it’s worth the time.

 Listen to the audio above, or read the transcript below.